Mahbub049/Mahbub049/README.md

     assistantJointSecretary: 'BUPRC',
     gamingHost: 'BUP ITC'
   },
-  challenge: 'I am developing myself to become a world-class level programmer using my creative thinking and problem solving capabilities'
+  challenge: 'Developing myself to become a world-class programmer by creative thinking and problem-solving capabilities' };
-};

  ```